 • Web headlines should not exceed 100 characters or three lines.
 One or two lines is ideal.

-• Use sentence case for onsite headlines, social headlines, and deks.
+• Use sentence case for social headlines and deks.
 Only add a period when it’s a full sentence.

 quotation marks, apostrophes

 • WordPress mistakenly reverses quotation marks and apostrophes after italicized words and em dashes.
 Reporters and editors should email firstname.lastname@example.org for a manual fix.

 Bug and lower third:

 • Delete filler words in subtitles like “um, uh, er, like” unless they add value.
 Sometimes they do!
 (Usually they don’t.)

 • Subs should match what the speaker actually says: “it’s” or “it is”? “gonna” or “going to”? “we’re” or “we are”?